DQS: Network

+DQS participates in national and international committees, associations, and standardization organizations.
+DQS takes part in technical committees for example, DIN (Deutsches Institut für Normung), responsible for developing and revising ISO and EN standards related to quality, environmental management, occupational health and safety, and sustainability.

 DQS is a charter and full member of the international certification network IQNet Association which was founded in 1990.
-The main objective of the currently approx. 40-member global network is the mutual recognition of certificates issued by the member companies.
-Dr Sied Sadek, former Managing Director of DQS CFS and DQS Middle East, who is now the Managing Director of SQS Deutschland GmbH, pointed out in an interview to share DQS's expertise in the field of CSR reporting and DQS's understanding of the necessity to do so sensitive to the regional and cultural context, in the development process of the Islamic Reporting Initiative (IRI).
+The main objective of the currently approximately 40-member global network is the mutual recognition of certificates issued by the member companies.